Aaron-Bopp/TIM/40_Evergreens/Religion as a rational bid for supernatural reward.md

 and is
 explained by:: [[rational choice theory]].
 It would posit that the origin of [[religious belief]] is in human intentionality to get obtain rewards that we cannot get on our own.
-We do this all the time to conserve energy, i.e why do something yourself when there is someone our there who can do it better, but for things like life after death and or even better weather for [[farming]] or good fortune in battle, religion can be seen as a rational attempt to do this.
+We do this all the time to conserve energy, i.e. why do something yourself when there is someone our there who can do it better, but for things like life after death and or even better weather for [[farming]] or good fortune in battle, religion can be seen as a rational attempt to do this.